 As a contrast, the Spectra S2 has to be plugged in with an AC adaptor, so it will not work unless plugged in.

 How long does the Spectra S1 battery last?

 According to Spectra Baby USA, a fully charged Spectra S1 will hold 3 hours of power.

 That means, if you pump three 20-minute sessions at work, a fully charged Spectra S1 will last you 3 whole work days before you have to charge again!This is great battery life!

 Because of the rechargeable battery feature, it is no surprise that the Spectra S1 costs more than the Spectra S2.
 At the time of this writing, the Spectra S1 costs $199.99 on Amazon while the Spectra S2 costs $159.

-Of course, the actual out-of-pocket cost may depend on what your insurance covers.
+Of course, the actual out-of-pocket cost may depend on what your insurance plan covers.
 Some insurance companies completely cover the Spectra S1 and S2 while some completely cover the S2 and will have you pay the difference if you want to upgrade to the S1.
-Be sure to double check with your insurance company before deciding which pump to use.
+Be sure to double-check with your insurance company before deciding which pump to use.

 The only other difference between the Spectra S1 and the S2 is the color.
 The Spectra S1 is a baby blue and the Spectra S2 is a baby pink.
 Both are beautiful colors and there is no need to stay color-exclusive to your baby’s gender!

 How are the Spectra S1 and the Spectra S2 similar?